mimblewimble/grin-rfcs/text/0000-node-api-v2.md

 - Manually documented (current documentation is available [here](https://github.com/mimblewimble/grin/blob/master/doc/api/node_api.md).
 - Contains call with heterogenous args such as `?byid=xxx` and `commitment/xxx` which can be confusing and lack some uniformity.
 - Uses REST which is bound to HTTP while v2 wallet API uses JSON-RPC.
+- No difference between node management and simple information endpoints (i.e. exposing the node on the internet would allow anyone to query sensitive endpoints)

 This RFC provides a new v2 API with:
 - Cleaner methods and errors.
+- Owner and Foreign API.
 - Generated documentation directly on docs.rs.
 - Automatic testing with doc tests.
 - Stronger basis for future improvements.